What triggers a chargeable event on a bond, and how do you calculate any gain arising?

 A: A final chargeable event gain is calculated immediately.

 An excess chargeable event gain calculation is done at the end of the policy year.

 Formula/calculation to use

 Q: Is the chargeable event gain calculation the same for a final and excess gain?

 A: No, there are specific formulas for each type

 What is the formula for a final gain?

-For full surrender and surrender of clusters you calculate it as follows:
+For full surrender and surrender of segments, calculate the gain as follows: